likhity/photoshare-backend/README.md

 # photoshare-backend

+This full-stack project is a photo-sharing application where users can create albums, post photos, tag their photos, view others' photos, like, comment, etc.

+It was built by a team of 4: likhity, JoaquinUribeAcosta, Abhig2002, and ahixson1.

+This repository, which contains the code for the backend API, was built using Flask and PostgreSQL, with authentication done using JSON Web Tokens.
+User photo uploads are stored using AWS S3.

 The repository for the front-end, built with React and React Router, can be found at this link:
 [https://github.com/likhity/photoshare-frontend](https://github.com/likhity/photoshare-frontend)